 Here are the bathroom decluttering and simplifying rules.

 - Be ruthless!
-If you haven’t touched it in a six months.
-If it doesn’t make you happy or it isn’t useful- let it go! (cue the Frozen song now).
+If you haven’t touched it in six months, if it doesn’t make you happy or it isn’t useful- let it go! (cue the Frozen song now).
 This is a phrase that helps me a lot when I am decluttering and simplifying and I repeat it as needed: “I can always buy it again”.
 Now the goal isn’t to buy it again, but somehow knowing that I can makes it easier to JUST LET IT GO.

 - Invest in quality products you love and that multitask.
 Seriously, we use to have the kids’ shampoo\conditioner, my husbands shampoo conditioner, my shampoo/conditioner and shaving cream.
 Then I switched to this shampoo/conditioner which the whole family loves and uses and I use the conditioner as shaving cream!
 We went from 7 bottles to 2!
 Same with the body wash.